sjoerdvankreel/firefly-synth-2/README.md

 # So whats the planning ?
 * To finish it ;)
 * Instead of working in the dark for a year or more i figured, i have something that runs, let's build from here.
 * The idea is to do an alpha release per feature.
-New module (say echo, midi support, skin the gui, whatever).
+New module (say echo, lfo), midi support, skin the gui, whatever.
 * Untill the thing's finally KVR-ready, get it out of alpha, and add non-essential features from there.

 # Why yet another one?